Chart Color Schemes

 Bayswater - Embleton - Bedford's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Health data shows that Bayswater - Embleton - Bedford residents have relatively positive health outcomes.
-The prevalence of common health conditions among the general population is quite low but higher than the national average for older, at-risk cohorts.
+Health data shows relatively positive outcomes for Bayswater - Embleton - Bedford residents.
+The prevalence of common health conditions among the general population is quite low but higher than the national average among older and at-risk cohorts.

-Approximately 59% of the total population (15,847 people) has private health cover, compared to 55.2% across Greater Perth.
-Mental health issues and asthma are the most common medical conditions in the area, affecting 8.6 and 7.2% of residents respectively.
-70.5% of residents declare themselves completely clear of medical ailments, compared to 70.2% across Greater Perth.
-The area has 16.4% of residents aged 65 and over (4,414 people), which is lower than the 18.1% in Greater Perth but still requires more attention than the broader population.
+Private health cover is exceptionally high in this area, with approximately 59% of the total population (15,847 people) having it, compared to 55.2% across Greater Perth.
+Mental health issues and asthma are the most common medical conditions, affecting 8.6% and 7.2% of residents respectively.
+70.5% of residents declare themselves completely clear of medical ailments, similar to the 70.2% in Greater Perth.
+The area has 16.4% of residents aged 65 and over (4,414 people), which is lower than the 18.1% in Greater Perth.

 Frequently Asked Questions - Health